LibrariesHacked/librarieshacked.github.io/_posts/2021-01-19-a-funding-idea.md

 Finally, we'd produce a small booklet bringing it all together.
 The visualisations, stories, and ideas from the event.
 And put those booklets into the library catalogue and distribute in libraries.

 Reminiscing honestly back on this idea, I still stick by it.
-If anything, I like it more than ever, to hell other projects!
+If anything, I like it more than ever, to hell with other projects!
 Although hardly possible at the moment, it would have been amazing to do.
 It would engage the public with library open data, show that data wasn't just something for developers, and generate great ideas.

 ## What went wrong?